 Coursera vs Udemy Free Courses

 Looking for a free course?
 Udemy may be especially appealing to you if you are on a budget because they have a substantial number of free courses.
 The good news is that many of their free courses are taught by experts, professors, entrepreneurs, and professionals.
-Udemy further allows students to preview classes they are interested in and offer a 30-day money-back guarantee.
+Udemy further allows students to preview classes they are interested in and offers a 30-day money-back guarantee.

 However, if you are looking for a free course, you have a better chance and more choices with Coursera.
-At the time of writing Coursera offers more than 5 times the number of free courses that Udemy offers.
+At the time of writing Coursera offers more than 18 times the number of free courses that Udemy offers.
 Further, Coursera offers the option to audit courses for free; whereas, Udemy does not.

 Coursera vs Udemy Pricing & Value

-Courses on Udemy are generally cheaper than those on Coursera.
 Udemy courses cost from $9-$300+ for an individual course, but a typical Udemy course costs between $19 and $59.
 Udemy also regularly offers discounts and coupons for Udemy courses; sometimes significant discounts.
-It is not uncommon to see higher price courses discounted down to £10.99, £12.99, or £15.99.
+It is not uncommon to see higher-priced courses discounted to £10.99, £12.99, or £15.99.
 On the other hand, Udemy does not offer a clear pricing structure.

 A typical Coursera course costs between $29 and $99 for a single course (higher than a typical Udemy course), and due to the nature of the courses they offer, some cost much more.
 Naturally, degrees and courses providing professional certificates or credits toward a degree will cost significantly more.
 Coursera’s pricing structure is also a bit clearer.
 Below is an outline of Coursera’s price structure: